ToSStudio/LoRa-P2P/LoRa_Heltec_433_Tx/README.md

 * remain solid while charging
 * stay off when fully charged

-Wihtout a battery the orange LED will flicker permenently.
+Wihtout a battery the orange LED will flicker permanently.
 To get rid of that: attach a battery, desolder the LED or put the module behind a masking face.